TonyCongqianWang/SkyscraperGame/README.md

 There are different settings you can play around with to adapt the difficulty.
 You can change the grid size, the number of already set numbers and the number of skyscraper conditions.
 By default all puzzles will have a solution.
-If you want to try out a puzzle that is infeasible, you can check the "Allow Infeasible" box.
+If you want to try out a puzzle that is potentially infeasible, you can check the "Allow Infeasible" box.

-Additionally it is possible to generate the same puzzle again, if you set a random seed.
-This can be useful if you want to share a puzzle with someone else.

 ## Controls